What’s The Best Way To Learn To Code?

 Structure.
 What does learning from an online coding academy look like?

 As a reminder, Zero To Mastery (where you're reading this) is an online coding academy so take everything we're saying with a grain of salt and do your own research.
-But like I said, we have tried to be as objective as possible here.
+But like I said, I've tried to be as objective as possible here.

 Ok, moving along.

-It’s as simple as joining an online academy, picking a course, and following along!
-It’s kind of similar to the self-taught route, in that you learn remotely with education materials from your laptop, but you actually have a structured learning curriculum to follow.
+It may seem similar to the self-taught route, in that you learn remotely with education materials from your laptop, but you do actually have a structured learning curriculum to follow.

-Although they can vary in how they teach, usually the course structure is a combination of video lectures, written lectures, projects to build, challenges to test your skills, and a certificate of completion when you've finished.
+Although these can vary from each academy and how they teach, usually the course structure is a combination of video lectures, written lectures, projects to build, challenges to test your skills, and a certificate of completion when you've finished.

 On top of that, online academies can vary greatly in the different features and benefits they offer.